 If you have a friend that already runs Ubuntu, you should tell them you're thinking of using Ubuntu, and ask for their advice.
 They will be able to talk about the problems they had, the problems that are unique to your personal situation, and other issues that would never have occurred to you.

 You should arrange before install day for your friend to spend a day at your computer about a week after install day.
 Although Linux-using friends are useful before install day, and can be helpful on install day, they're most important during the week after install day.
 You will probably spend the week after install day realising how many things you can't do, finding things that need fixing, and trying to follow online guides (often with unfortunate results).
-It's much easier to write your problems down and wait if you've agreed a day for your friend to help out.
+It's much easier to write your problems down and wait until the day you've scheduled for your friend to help you out.

 Tactics for install day